AVEVA/CONNECT-data-services-developer-docs/content/overview/search.md

 The field-scoping operator limits the search to a specific field, such as ``id:``, ``name:``, ``description:``, and ``metadatakey:``.

 Stream metadata keys are only searchable in association with their values.
 Without the field-scoping operator, a search is limited to metadata values, along with other searchable fields in the stream.
+For example, searching streams for "sourcetag" only finds items if they include sourcetag as a value, but searching for "sourcetag:*" finds all streams that have a sourcetag metadata key.

 ## Special characters in search queries